Matvey Safonov: Paris Saint-Germain

+2024–25 season: Backup goalkeeper

-On 14 June 2024, Safonov joined reigning Ligue 1 champions Paris Saint-Germain (PSG), signing a five-year deal.
-Media reports quoted a transfer fee in the region of €20 million.
+On 14 June 2024, Safonov joined reigning Ligue 1 champions Paris Saint-Germain (PSG), signing a contract until 2029.
+Media reports quoted a transfer fee of €20 million.
 On 18 September 2024, he made his debut for PSG in a 1–0 Champions League win over Girona.
-Following his team's 5–0 victory over Inter Milan in the 2025 UEFA Champions League final on 1 June, he became the fifth Russian Champions League winner and the first in nine years, since Denis Cheryshev.
-(Note: The previous four were Igor Dobrovolski, Vladimir But, Dmitri Alenichev and Denis Cheryshev.)
+On 22 December 2024, Safonov played in the Coupe de France round of 64 against Lens; after a 1–1 draw, he saved two penalties in the shoot-out as PSG advanced.
+On 24 May 2025, he started in the 2025 Coupe de France final, keeping a clean sheet as PSG defeated Reims 3–0.
+Following his team's 5–0 victory over Inter Milan in the 2025 UEFA Champions League final on 1 June, he became the fifth Russian Champions League winner since Denis Cheryshev, Igor Dobrovolski, Vladimir But and Dmitri Alenichev—the first since 2016.